ddnexus/pagy/try-it.md

 An interactive showcase of all the helpers and styles.

 Available with `pagy demo` (or `bundle exec pagy demo`).
 You can use it to check the look and the functionalities of all the components of the different styles.

 #### 2. Repro.ru

-A minimalistic app that you can use as a starting point for prototyping or reproducing issues, in order to get support or file bugs reports.
+A pagy-ready, no-setup, single-file, minimalistic app that you can use as a starting point for prototyping or reproducing issues, in order to get support or file bugs reports.

 ||| Create a new `repro.ru` app